oamg/leapp-repository/docs/source/upgrade-architecture-and-workflow/phases-overview.md

 IOW, checks related to RPM transaction mainly.

 #### ReportsPhase
-This is a dummy phase not containing any actors (see [Working With Workflow](working-with-workflows).
+This is a dummy phase not containing any actors (see {external:doc}`tutorials/working-with-workflows`.
 Reports are presented to the user during this phase.
 This is also the final phase if leapp is run using `leapp preupgrade`.

 #### DownloadPhase
 Download the RPM packages and perform the RPM transaction test to determine the success of the packages upgrade using the Leapp DNF plugin.

 #### InterimPreparationPhase
-Prepare the upgrade iniramfs (initial RAM file system) if required, see [Leapp dracut modules and upgrade initramfs](TODO-link).
-Setup bootloader - mainly the upgrade boot entry.
+Prepare the {doc}`upgrade initramfs (initial RAM file system)<dracut-modules-and-upgrade-initramfs>` and setup bootloader - mainly the upgrade boot entry.

 This is the last phase ran in the source system - user is prompted to review the reports and reboot.
 The upgrade continues after the reboot.

 ---